risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Markets

 So far, we've considered what happens to individuals, teams and organisations when told to optimise around a particular objective.
-In [Coordination Risk]() we looked at how [Communication]() was critical for Coordination to happen.
-And, as we've already discussed, [Abstraction]() is a key part of communication.
+In [Coordination Risk](Coordination-Risk) we looked at how communication was critical for coordination to happen.
+And, as we've already discussed, [Abstraction](Glossary#abstraction) is a key part of communication.

 The languages we adopt or create are _sets of useful abstractions_ that allow us to communicate.
 But what happens when this goes wrong?